andriusbalcikonis/tech-profile/notes/python.md

-# Python - notes of things I found interesting
+# Python - notes of things I found interesting (and useful)

 ## Notable changes in versions